-- (a) Quorum: A majority of the entire committee constitutes a quorum.
+- 1) Quorum: A majority of the entire Committee constitutes a quorum.
 A quorum is necessary to take action on a bill or to report bills with amendments.
-If a Member is disqualified from voting because of a conflict of interest, there will be no change in the "quorum requirements" or the number of affirmative votes required to report a bill out of the committee. - (b) Voting on Bills: Voting on bills will be by roll call vote, which will show "Ayes," "Noes," "Members absent", "Members not voting," and "Members abstaining."

-A majority of the committee membership (quorum) is required to report a bill out of committee.

-- (c) Voting on Amendments: A quorum is required to be present for there to be a vote on amendments.
-A roll call vote is required to adopt amendments in committee.
-Amendments will be approved by a majority of those present and voting. - (d) Amended Bills in Print: When a bill is amended and the amended version is not in print, the committee may act on the bill only if it is determined that the effect of the amendment can be readily understood by the committee and audience. - (e) Substitution of Prior Roll Call: The committee may, upon unanimous consent of the Members present, substitute a prior roll call, provided that the Members whose votes are substituted are present at the time of the substitution. - (f) Call of the Committee: The Chair may, at any time, order a call of the committee.
-In the absence of a quorum, a majority of the Members present may order a quorum call and compel the attendance of absentees.

-A quorum call or call of the committee may be dispensed with by the Chair without objection, by any Member of the committee, or by a majority of the Members present.

-If a motion to adjourn is adopted while the committee is under call, the call will be dispensed with and any pending vote announced.
+If Member/s recuse themselves or are otherwise disqualified from voting because of a conflict of interest, there will be no change in the "quorum requirements" or the number of affirmative votes required to report a bill out of the Committee. - 2) Voting on Bills: Voting on bills will be by roll call vote, which will show "Ayes," "Noes," "Members absent," "Members not voting," and "Members abstaining" (Note: Abstention indicates a conflict.
+Members should consult with the Chief Counsel of the Legislative Ethics Committee). - 3) Voting on Amendments: A quorum is required to be present for there to be a vote on amendments.
+A roll call vote is required to adopt amendments in Committee.
+Amendments will be approved by a majority of those present and voting. - 4) Amended Bills in Print: When a bill is amended and the amended version is not in print, the Committee may act on the bill only if it is determined that the effect of the amendment can be readily understood by the Committee and audience. - 5) Substitution of Prior Roll Call: The Committee may, upon unanimous consent of the Members present, substitute a prior roll call, provided that the Members whose votes are substituted are present at the time of the substitution. - 6) Call of the Committee: The Chair may, at any time, order a call of the Committee.
+In the absence of a quorum, a majority of the Members present may order a quorum call and compel the attendance of absentees. - A quorum call or call of the Committee may be dispensed with by the Chair without objection, by any Member of the Committee, or by a majority of the Members present. - If a motion to adjourn is adopted while the Committee is under call, the call will be dispensed with and any pending vote announced. - 7) Keeping the Roll Open: In the absence of objection, the roll will be kept open on an announced vote at the request of an author or any Member of the Committee until adjournment of the committee hearing.
+A Member, prior to adjournment, in the absence of any objection, may instruct the committee secretary to add or change their vote, so long as the outcome of the vote is not thereby changed.

-(g) Keeping the Roll Open: The roll will be kept open at the request of an author or any Member of the committee until adjournment of the committee hearing.
-A Member, prior to adjournment, in the absence of any objection, may instruct the committee secretary to add or change his or her vote to any previously announced vote, so long as the outcome of the vote is not thereby changed.
-At the Chair's discretion, a Member of the Committee may be allowed to add or change his or her vote within a reasonable time, but no later than 15 minutes after adjournment and only when the committee secretary and the Chair are present or the Chair has designated a Member of the committee to remain in the committee room.
+At the Chair's discretion, a Member of the Committee may be allowed to add or change their vote within a reasonable time, but no later than 15 minutes after adjournment and only when the committee secretary and the Chair are present or the Chair has designated a Member of the Committee to remain in the committee room.